MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-wsl.md

 pip install tensorflow-directml
 ```

-Once you’ve installed the tensorflow-directml package, you can verify that it runs correctly by adding two tensors.
+Once you've installed the tensorflow-directml package, you can verify that it runs correctly by adding two tensors.
 Copy the following lines into an interactive Python session.

 ```
 import tensorflow.compat.v1 as tf